 PZP weakens immune systems of individuals and their herds, since it inhibits reproduction in horses with stronger immune systems.
 Horses with weaker immune systems are precisely those who reproduce in greater numbers in PZP-treated herds.
 Eventually, PZP weakens wild horse herds’ overall immune systems.
-(Reference: Gray, M.E. & Cameron, E.Z.
-2010.
-Does contraceptive treatment in wildlife result in side effects?
-Reproduction 139: 45-55.)
+(Reference: Gray & Cameron, 2010.)

 Increased stress is experienced by mares who have been successfully darted by PZP and by other members of their social bands.
 This is because of PZPed mares’ frustration in completing their natural reproductive cycle, which affects the other members of their bands.
 Ironically, it is precisely the mature and stable, more content and non-PZPed bands that do, in fact, cause a slowing of reproductive rates, as years of research by the International Society for the Protection of Mustangs and Burros (ISPMB) and others abundantly proves.
-(Reference: Sussman, Karen.
-6/6/2015.
-Suspicious deaths with use of anti-fertility drugs.
-ISPMB Journal. www.ispmb.org/BirthControlDeaths.html.)
+(Reference: Sussman, 2015.)

 PZP adversely affects mares’ hormonal systems and consequently the social groups to which they belong.
 PZPed mares become irritable, aggressive, and more masculine, causing disharmony in their bands.
 PZP lowers estrogen and increases testosterone in mares and also produces ovarian cysts.
 Cysts increase testosterone levels.
 (Reference: U.S. National Library of Medicine.
-National Institutes of Health.
-Ovarian overproduction of androgens.
-(Reference: htps://www.nim.nih.gov/medicineplus/ency/article/001165.htm.)
+National Institutes of Health.)

 Auto-immune oophoritis, a.k.a. ovaritis or inflammation of ovaries, and also stillbirths result from PZP.
 Autoimmune oophoritis can lead to the development of other autoimmune diseases.
-(Reference: Kaur, K. & Prabha, V. 2014.
-Immunocontraceptives: New Approaches to Fertility Control.
-BioMed Research International, Vol. 2014, Article ID: 868196.)
+(Reference: Kaur & Prabha, 2014.)

 PZP-darted herds in Little Book Cliffs, McCullough Peaks, and Pryor Mountains wild horse legal herd management areas gave birth nearly year-round, i.e. 341 days, rather than in the normal spring season.
 This exposed PZPed wild mares and their offspring to extremes of temperature, and, consequently, to suffering and death.
-(Reference: Ransom, J.I. et al. 2013.
-Contraception Can Lead to Trophic Asynchrony between Birth Pulse and Resources.
-PLoS ONE 8(1): e54972.
-Doi: 10.1371/journal.pone.0054972.
+(Reference: Ransom et al. 2013.)

 It is quite disturbing that PZP antibodies transfer to foals from the mare through the placenta while they are in the womb as well as through mare’s milk.
 These antibodies react with and bind to the zona pellucida of female newborns.
 Yet, BLM regularly administers PZP to pregnant and lactating mares in spite of these published scientific findings.
-(Reference: Sacco, A.G. et al. 1981.
-Passage of zona antibodies via placenta and milk following active immunization of female mice with porcine zonae pellucidae.
-Journal of Reproductive Immunology.
-1981, December; Vol 3, Issue 6: pages 313-322.)
+(Reference: Sacco et al. 1981.)

 Weakening of immune system subjects wild horses to mal-adaptiveness to unforeseen major changes such as are occurring due to Global Warming, or catastrophes such as epidemics or wildfires.
 (Reference: Gray & Cameron, 2010, op cit.)